top of page

 Conclusion on Kotter's Step: Form a Strategic Vision

-From the birth of that catch-cry 'all rowing in the same direction' onwards, any initiatives, any corrections, any moves large and small were made with reference to alignment and whether it enabled us to 'all row in the same direction'.
+From the birth of that catch-cry 'all rowing in the same direction' onwards, every initiative, correction, and move—large or small—was made with reference to alignment and whether it enabled us to 'all row in the same direction'.

 The core business driver of this change ultimately drove extensive redundancies (of which I was one).
 However, undertaking the change saw the business survive, and quite simply not making the change would not have achieved this result.
 Not making the change would have caused greater upheaval and misfortune in the lives of vastly more individuals.